Interaction between Humans and Environment

 2. The Kuznets curve suggests that:

-b) Environmental protection is prioritized over economic growth in developed countries
+b) Environmental protection is prioritised over economic growth in developed countries

 c) Environmental sustainability can be achieved through technological advancements alone